Home First Nations in the Lower Mainland Vancouver First Nations Powwows Vancouver’s Mother’s Day Indigenous Powwow at Trout Lake in 2026

 Other Information

-To learn more about the event, see the Trout Lake Community Centre‘s websites.
+To learn more about the event, see the Trout Lake Community Centre‘s website.

 This event, and all events at the Trout Lake Community Centre, take place on the traditional and unceded territories of the xʷməθkʷəy̓ əm (Musqueam), Sḵwx̱wú7mesh (Squamish) and sə̓ lílwətaʔɬ (Tsleil-Waututh) Coast Salish Nations.